fabrice404/olympics-calendar/README.md

+> [!NOTE]
+> This repository will be updated for the Paralympics a few days before the event begins.
+Thank you for your patience!

 # Olympics Calendar
 This repository contains a script to generate calendar files (.ics) for the Paris 2024 Summer Olympic Games, allowing you to sync sports events with your Google Calendar.